tamachang0919/chat-space/README.md

 ### Association
 - has_many :messages
 - has_many :groups_users
-- has_many :messages, through groups_users
+- has_many :groups, through groups_users

 ## messagesテーブル